BIAOXYZ/myNotes/programming_notes/computer_science_topics/Security/security_of_company.md

   Mika        | 35

 - > Then the Private Join and Compute functionality would allow the Client to learn that the input files had *2* identifiers in common, and that the associated values summed to *40*.
 It does this *without* revealing which specific identifiers were in common (Ada and Ruby in the example above), or revealing anything additional about the other identifiers in the two parties' data set.
 - > Private Join and Compute is a variant of the well-studied Private Set Intersection functionality.
-We sometimes also refer to Private Join and Compute as Private Intersection-Sum.
+We sometimes also refer to `Private Join and Compute` as `Private Intersection-Sum`.

 ## 华控清交